 7.3 How long does it take to gain access to my information?

-We try to make your information available within 30 days of your request.
+We try to make your information available within 30 days of your request and we will respond to your request within 20 days.
 Before we give you the information, we’ll need to confirm your identity.

 7.4 Can you deny or limit my request for access?

 In certain circumstances we’re allowed to deny your request, or limit the access we provide.
 For example, we might not provide you access to commercially sensitive information.
 Whatever the outcome, we’ll write to you explaining our decision.

 7.5 Updating your basic information

 It’s important that we have your correct details, such as your current address and telephone number.
 You can check or update your information by going online, emailing or phoning us.